freistil/freistilbox-docs/source/getting_started/services.md

 application configuration.
 That way, you don't need to configure the database credentials manually and changes are applied automatically.

-You'll get the name of the configuration snippet with the details of each new site instance.

 ### Drupal

 In order to include the database configuration snippet, you just need to append